Representation theory for vector electromagnetic beams: Introduction

 \section{Introduction}

-The vectorial feature or the polarization property of an electromagnetic beam, which concerns its angular momentum \cite{Allen-BSW, Santamato, Marrucci}, intensity distribution \cite{Pattanayak-A, Davis-P1, Dorn-QL}, and diffraction characteristics \cite{Jordan-H, Greene-H, Nesterov-N}, has become important in diverse areas of applications, including optical tweezers and spanner \cite{Simpson, Allen, Adachi}, optical data storage, optical trapping and manipulation \cite{Ashkin, Xu}, and dark-field imaging \cite{Biss-YB}.

-In the last decade, more and more attention \cite{Fedoseev1, Fedoseev2, Pillon-GG, Pillon-GGLE, Onoda-MN1, Onoda-MN2, Bliokh-B1, Bliokh-B2, Li1, Hosten-K} has been paid to the Imbert-Fedorov effect \cite{Fedorov, Imbert}, which means a transverse displacement of a reflected \cite{Fedorov, Imbert, Pillon-GG} or a transmitted \cite{Schilling, Onoda-MN1, Hosten-K} beam taking place at a dielectric interface.
-Recently, there was a controversy \cite{Bliokh-B1, Onoda-MN2} over the physical properties of the incident beams that were used to discuss the characteristics of the Imbert-Fedorov effect.
-Bliokh and Bliokh \cite{Bliokh-B2} made a detailed comparison of the incident beam in Ref. \cite{Onoda-MN2} with that in Ref. \cite{Bliokh-B1}.
-They found that the physical properties of the incident beam in Ref. \cite{Onoda-MN2} depend on the ``incidence angle'' and concluded that that kind of beam ``is meaningless from the physical viewpoint''.
-Such a controversy concerns in fact the representation formalism of a finite beam.

-The representation formalism and propagation characteristics of an electromagnetic beam in free space has drawn much attention \cite{Lax-LM, Davis, Pattanayak-A, Davis-P1, Davis-P2, Gori-GP, Durnin-ME, Jordan-H, Tovar-C, Enderlein-P, Seshadri, Li2} after the advent of masers and lasers \cite{Green-W, Kogelnik, Kogelnik-L}.
-It was shown \cite{Lax-LM} that a linearly polarized solution of a beam is not compatible with the Maxwell equations, because it does not satisfy the transversality condition.
-It was also shown \cite{Pattanayak-A} that the polarization state is in general not a global property of a beam.
+The representation formalism and propagation characteristics of an electromagnetic beam in free space has drawn much attention \cite{Lax-LM, Pattanayak-A, Davis, Davis-P1, Davis-P2, Gori-GP, Durnin-ME, Jordan-H, Tovar-C, Enderlein-P, Seshadri, Li1} after the advent of masers and lasers \cite{Green-W, Kogelnik, Kogelnik-L}.
+It was shown \cite{Lax-LM} that a linearly polarized beam solution is not compatible with the Maxwell equations, because it does not satisfy the transversality condition.
+It was also shown \cite{Pattanayak-A} that the state of polarization is not a global property of a finite beam.
 Rather it is local and changes on propagation.
-It was argued by approaches of either vector potentials \cite{Davis, Davis-P1} or Whittaker potentials \cite{Pattanayak-A, Davis-P2} that the representation of beams with a couple of fixed unit vectors, one in the transverse direction and the other in the longitudinal direction, would yield \cite{Davis-P2} a complete set of beam modes in terms of which an arbitrary electromagnetic beam might be expressed.
+In an attempt to describe the vectorial property of a beam, a unit vector was once introduced and was first supposed \cite{Pattanayak-A, Davis} to be perpendicular to the propagation axis.
+Later on, it was further pointed out \cite{Davis-P1, Davis-P2} that the unit vector can also be parallel to the propagation axis.
+Under the paraxial condition, the beam in the former case is uniformly polarized, and the beam in the latter case is now known as the cylindrical vector beam \cite{Youngworth-B1, Li1}.
+The conversion from uniformly polarized beams to cylindrical vector beams has been experimentally realized \cite{Tidwell-FK, Stalder-S, Youngworth-B1, Bomzon-BKH, Ren-LW}.